bonitoo-io/flux/docs/SPEC.md

 | unit        | duration | The unit in which the elapsed time is returned.
 Defaults to `1s`.|
 | timeColumn  | string   | Name of the `flux.TTime` column on which to compute the elapsed time.
 Defaults to `_time`.                                                                  |

-**CURRENTLY**:
-- no `unit`. default time is nanoseconds.
-- Not sure if will have the "returns `0` if `unit` option is greater than elapsed time" issue because I implemented using float64.
-- should there be an option to specify multiple time columns??? aka make `timeColumn` of type []string.

 #### Increase

 Increase returns the total non-negative difference between values in a table.